On the cover: Decorative

 This enables the ViT to look at an image and output a label class_id: 284 (“Siamese Cat”).
 All this is good, but while ViTs taught computers to “read” images, they are still essentially mute.

-Meanwhile, in the building next door, Large Language Models (LLMs) like GPT-3 were writing poetry and coding in Python.
+Meanwhile, in the building next door, NLP scientists were using Large Language Models (LLMs) like GPT-3 were writing poetry and coding in Python.
 But they were blind.
 They had never seen a sunset, only read descriptions of one.

 Welcome to the era of Vision-Language Models (VLMs).
 This is the story of how AI learned to see and speak at the same time.